frontsideair/react-clockpicker/README.md

   onChange={(hours, minutes) => this.setState({ hours, minutes })} />
 ```

-You need to have `bootstrap.min.js` and `react-clockpicker.css` on the page too.
+You need to have `bootstrap.min.css` and `react-clockpicker.css` on the page too.

 ## Roadmap